kapildeshpande/Parallel-K-Clique/README.md

 # Parallel-K-Clique
-Contain Parallel implementation of listing K-Clique problem It implementes the algorithm discussed in the following paper https://oanabalalau.com/pdf/kcliques.pdf
+Contain Parallel implementation of listing K-Clique problem.
+It implementes the algorithm discussed in the following paper https://oanabalalau.com/pdf/kcliques.pdf